 To earn the Water Policy Certificate, students must successfully pass 12 units of graduate credit, which is typically equivalent to four semester-long courses.
 These courses can be taken during a single semester of full-time study or spread out over two or three years.
 Much of the course-work emphasizes local and regional water policy issues in Arizona and the Southwestern U.S. However, students can also focus on broader national and international issues.

 Many academic and professional programs at University of Arizona participate in the Graduate Certificate in Water Policy, including departments in the Colleges of Agriculture and Life Sciences, Engineering, Law, Public Health, Science, and Social and Behavioral Sciences.
 Faculty in the Water Resources Research Center, the School of Geography and Development, and the Dept. of Soil, Water, and Environmental Science led the design of the Certificate program, with the participation of many colleagues from across the campus.

 Applying to the Water Policy Certificate program is a simple process (see How To Apply).
-For more information, please see the rest of this website, including our FAQ, or contact the program's Faculty Coordinator, Christopher Scott (see our Contacts list).
+For more information, please see the rest of this website, including our FAQ, or contact the program's Faculty Coordinator, Carl J. Bauer (see our Contacts list).
 University of Arizona graduate students (both current and prospective) should also discuss the Water Policy Certificate with their program advisors.